PKU-Heliosphere-org/Py_PKUES/README.md

 # Py_PKUES

-A Python implementation of **PDRK** (Plasma Dispersion Relation solver, Kinetic) — a general kinetic dispersion relation solver for magnetized plasma with bi-Maxwellian equilibrium distribution.
+A Python implementation of **PDRK** (Plasma Dispersion Relation solver, Kinetic) and **PKUES** — a general kinetic dispersion relation solver for magnetized plasma with bi-Maxwellian equilibrium distribution.

 Originally developed in MATLAB by Hua-sheng Xie (IFTS-ZJU). extended by Xingyu Zhu, Die Duan, and Jiansen He, and converted to Python by Xie Haoen (Peking University).